fernandavbalmeida/photo-retriever/README.md

 ### Task
-The assignment is to develop an image fetching application using the UnSplash API.
+The assignment is to develop an image-fetching application using the UnSplash API.
 This application should enable the users to add a random image to a list, that is persisted across sessions.

 #### API documentation
 The UnSplash API requires a key.
 It can be obtained through this [url](https://unsplash.com/documentation#creating-a-developer-account) by creating a developer account.